spencerjibz/Media-player/README.md

 # Media-player
  With the P5js libraries, Bootstrap, NodeJS,express, advanced CSS.
-This is possible.
 Thanks to the proccessing Foundation.
  The P5dom,P5js,Bootstrap were mainly used for Client-side  while NodeJS(Express) was used for  Server-side